Increment and decrement operators: Supporting languages

-(Apple's Swift once supported these operators, but support was removed as of version 3.)
+Apple's Swift once supported these operators, but they have been depreciated since version 2.2 and removed as of version 3.0.

-Pascal, Delphi, Modula-2, and Oberon provide the same functions, but they are called inc(x) and dec(x).
+Pascal, Delphi, Modula-2, and Oberon uses functions (inc(x) and dec(x)) instead of operators.
+Tcl uses the incr command.

-Notably Python and Rust do not support these operators.
+Notably Python, Ruby and Rust do not support these operators.

 History

 The concept was introduced in the B programming language circa 1969 by Ken Thompson.

 Thompson went a step further by inventing the ++ and -- operators, which increment or decrement; their prefix or postfix position determines whether the alteration occurs before or after noting the value of the operand.
 They were not in the earliest versions of B, but appeared along the way.
 People often guess that they were created to use the auto-increment and auto-decrement address modes provided by the DEC PDP-11 on which C and Unix first became popular.
 This is historically impossible, since there was no PDP-11 when B was developed.
 The PDP-7, however, did have a few 'auto-increment' memory cells, with the property that an indirect memory reference through them incremented the cell.
 This feature probably suggested such operators to Thompson; the generalization to make them both prefix and postfix was his own.
 Indeed, the auto-increment cells were not used directly in implementation of the operators, and a stronger motivation for the innovation was probably his observation that the translation of ++x was smaller than that of x=x+1.